 As we secure additional funding, we hope to expand this research to include more classrooms and schools – both in Madison, Wisconsin, and eventually other cities.
 However, the determination of which schools are invited to participate will depend on the design of the study and type of sample (participants) needed to be scientifically valid.

-You can visit the Join the Movement section of our website to explore how you can cultivate well-being in yourself and others as well as connect with our community through Twitter, Facebook, LinkedIn, Instagram, YouTube and email updates.
+Connect with us by signing up for our e-newsletter and following our social accounts.
+Visit the Join the Movement section of our website to explore how you can cultivate well-being in yourself.
 In addition, making a gift sustains the Center’s work and enables us to expand our research into new and exciting territory.